 Element Weight

 5 Assignments 35%

-4 Online Quizzes 15%
+3 Online Quizzes 15%

 Online Participation 10%

 Final Exam 40%

-To be eligible to obtain a passing mark in the course, your final exam grade must be 40% or higher AND you must have a nonzero grade on at least 3 assignments AND you must complete at least 2 quizzes (with any grade).
-A maximum grade of 45% will be given if you do not satisfy these requirements.
+To be eligible to obtain a passing mark in the course, your final exam grade must be 40% or higher.
+A maximum grade of 44% will be given if you do not satisfy this requirement.